 COUNTRY SUB-CUSTODIAN

 All CLEARSTREAM International S.A.

 All Quintet Private Bank (Europe) S.A (target Fund)

-All RBC Investor & Treasury Services - Luxembourg (target Fund)

-Denmark Swedbank AS
+Denmark - Sweden Swedbank AS

 UK - Switzerland UBS Switzerland AG

 Up-to-date information of the Sub-custodians is made available to Shareholders and potential investors upon request, at the registered office of the Company and the Depositary, during the usual business hours in Luxembourg.